oracle-livelabs/security/data-safe/prepare-environment/prepare-environment.md

     </copy>
     ```

-    - For the **Integrate Oracle Data Safe with Applications and Services** workshop, you require the following permissions.
-Note that only tenancy administrators have the necessary permissions to do the lab called **Get notified about security drift on your target databases by setting up Oracle Data Safe events**.
+    - For the **Integrate Oracle Data Safe with Applications and Services** workshop, you require the following permissions:

     ```text
     <copy>